 All you have to do is follow the steps below to set up your trading account, and you will be good to trade IOTA right away!

-Step 1: Choose an IOTA Trading Site
+Step 1: Choose an IOTA Trading Platform

 The first thing to do is find a trustworthy online broker for you to trade IOTA at.
 If you start a search now, you will be astonished by the sheer number of online brokers out there.